-Have you ever wondered why it’s so hard to resist temptation when you’re on a diet?
+Have you ever wondered why it’s so hard to resist temptation when you’re trying to make healthier food choices?

 Have you noticed how cravings tend to hit around the same time of the day (particularly evenings)?
 And that, as the day progresses, they are harder to deal with?

 What about going on a diet, and not allowing yourself certain things?
-Have you ever done that?
-I have.
 Did you notice the more you deny yourself something, the more you actually want it?

 The tired brain, and why we cheat on our diets